Legit-Labs/legitify/docs/policies/github/repository/missing_default_branch_protection_deletion.md

 ### Description
 The history of the default branch is not protected against deletion for this repository.

-### Threat Example(s)
-Users could merge code without any restrictions which could lead to insecure code reaching your main branch and production.

 ### Remediation
 1. Make sure you have admin permissions